acodercat/catk/README.md

     define function like this:
     is_login:function(){

+		coding.....
 	}
-    You can invoke this function from anywhere in the code.
+    You can invoke this function from anywhere in the code.like this is_login();
 ## about me ##

     name:CoderCat